soyoahn/soyoahn.github.io/now.md

 ## Personal
 - Reading 🩻 Harrow the Ninth (#2 The Locked Tomb) by Tamsyn Muir and 😩 Parable of the Sower by Octavia Butler
+- Parable of the Talents (#2 Earthseed) by Octavia Butler
 - Still in L.A.
 - Trying to do fulfilling personal projects--trying to gain some kind of identity outside of work